Marchev-Science/Summer.School.2023/README.md

 Note: Participants who cannot take part fulltime and/or would not comply with the requirements can also join classes, but will not receive a certificate.

 ## Technical requirements
-Apart from concentrating during the classes, the aproved participants should make sure to be equipped with a **personal computer (not mobile device)** installed with:
+Apart from concentrating during the classes, the aproved participants should make sure to be equipped with a **personal computer (not mobile device)** installed with (all these have compatible versions for any operation system):
 <img src="img/elipse.png" width="200px" align="right">
 * Python 3.9 or higher [https://www.anaconda.com/products/individual](https://www.anaconda.com/download/)
 * Jupyter Notebook [https://www.anaconda.com/products/individual](https://www.anaconda.com/download/)